 Due to its bizarre appearance and unusual feeding habits, the aye-aye is considered by many to be the strangest primate in the world.
 It is the world’s largest nocturnal primate.
 Unusual physical characteristics include incisors that are continually growing (unique among primates), extremely large ears, and a middle finger which is skeletal in appearance, and is used by the animal as a primary sensory organ.

 Additional information about the DLC’s aye-ayes — from our first imports to the present — can be found in our WINTER 2017 newsletter, devoted exclusively to these rare and amazing lemurs.
+Our newest infant, Agatha, is the subject of the article “Rare aye-aye born at the Duke Lemur Center,” published September 21, 2017.
+See video footage, too, of month-old Agatha during her routine weigh-ins.

 The aye-aye’s diet is very specialized, consisting mainly of the interior of Ramy nuts, nectar from the Traveller’s Palm tree, some fungi and insect grubs.
 The animals are also known to raid coconut plantations, and have been seen eating lychees and mangoes, which are also plantation crops.
 Most of what we know about the diet and social behavior of wild aye-aye populations is based on a two year study in the early nineties by Yale University Undergraduate, Eleanor Sterling.